 6. TGI Fridays Buffalo Style Chicken Wings

 Does TGIF make the best chicken wings in the U.S?
 I don’t think so.
-But do their buffalo-style frozen chicken make a delicious appetizer in a flash?
+But does their buffalo-style frozen chicken make a delicious appetizer in a flash?
 Hell, yes!
-The flavor is addictive and skin crisps up nicely when grilled or air-fried.
+The flavor is addictive and the skin crisps up nicely when grilled or air-fried.